 I awoke around 1am in the middle of last week, and unable to sleep, I wandered to our den and randomly took this from the shelf to begin reading/rereading.
 The book (its title is a pun) is difficult to explain, a beautiful experience, rich.
 Here’s Clark’s own description: “…an extended reflection on the modern poet’s life, as Keats lived it.
 The book may be read by turns as poetic novel, biography in verse, allegorical masque, historical oratorio for several voices.”

-I tried to scratch up a few lines on rereading William Gaddis’s novel The Recognition this afternoon, but distracted myself by remembering this poem of Tom Clark’s (collected in Paradise Resisted) which is an oblique summary of said novel (or not.
+I tried to scratch up a few lines on rereading William Gaddis’s novel The Recognitions this afternoon, but distracted myself by remembering this poem of Tom Clark’s (collected in Paradise Resisted) which is an oblique summary of said novel (or not.
 Why should it be?
 It isn’t.
 There’s only my will here, trying to organize these keystrokes into thoughts of some order.
 Happy Friday).

 Victor Halfwit: A Winter’s Tale by Thomas Bernhard.
 English translation by Martin Chalmers.
 Illustration and design by Sunandini Banerjee.
 First edition oversized hardback from Seagull Books.
 On thick, heavy paper, Banerjee’s rich full-color digital collages illustrate what is essentially a microfiction by Thomas Bernhard.
 I bought this a few years ago at Faulkner House, a tiny bookstore in New Orleans.